Wind and Solar

 (LEEDCo) for 16 County-owned buildings.
 We are leading by example and creating a local clean energy economy.
 In addition, we are saving $3 million dollars on our utility bills over 25 years.

-The 4MW solar PV system will begin construction in April 2018 on a closed and capped landfill in Brooklyn, OH.
+Construction of the 4MW solar farm on a closed and capped landfill in Brooklyn, OH began in April 2018.
 You can follow construction through a live stream camera

 The 1.8 MW of wind power will be from Project Icebreaker

 – a 6-turbine, 21-megawatt demonstration wind farm that will produce enough electricity to power approximately 8000 homes per year.
 In May 2016, LEEDCo